-However, when summer arrives and the Royal Family goes on vacation, the gates of Buckingham are open to visitors for a few weeks a year, between late July and early September.
-If you have always wanted to know the residence of the British Royal Family and its peculiar escort, here is everything you need to know.
+In addition, when the Royal Family goes on vacation, the gates of Buckingham are open to visitors for a few weeks a year, between late July and early September.
+If you have always wanted to know the residence of the British Royal Family and their peculiar escort, here is everything you need to know.

-It is a military ceremony held at the main entrance of Buckingham to relieve the guards who are responsible for the security of this Palace and St. James's, another that is very close to the residence of the British Royal Family.
+It is a military ceremony held at the main entrance of Buckingham to relieve the guards who are responsible for the security of this palace and St. James, another that is very close to the residence of the British Royal Family.

-Those who perform the changing of the guard in London are a special section of the British army called the Queen's Guard (those in the red uniform with the huge fur hat) whose mission is to protect the head of state, that is, Queen Elizabeth II.
+Those who perform the changing of the guard in London are a special section of the British army called the Queen's Guard (the red uniform with the huge fur hat) whose mission is to protect the head of state, ie, Queen Elizabeth II.

-After attending the changing of the guard in London it's time to visit the inside of Buckingham Palace.
-We knew this was a rare opportunity, as it is only open to the public a few weeks a year, so we were intrigued with what we would see behind its doors.
+After attending the changing of the guard in London it's time to visit Buckingham Palace inside.
+We knew this was a rare opportunity, since it is only open to the public a few weeks a year, so we were intrigued with what we would see behind its doors.

-In this tour of Buckingham Palace you will not see the private quarters of the Royal Family but you will see some of the rooms that make up the so-called State Rooms, that is, the rooms where Queen Elizabeth II holds her public audiences and receives her guests at official events.
+In this tour of Buckingham Palace you will not see the private quarters of the Royal Family, but some of the rooms that make up the so-called State Rooms, that is, the rooms where Queen Elizabeth II holds her public audiences and receives her guests at official events.

 I must confess that the tour of this part of the Palace is absolutely spectacular, what luxury and what wonderful decoration!
 It is everything you expect to see when you imagine what a monarch's home is like.
 It does not disappoint at all.

-These are the majestic stairs that give access to the State Rooms of the Palace and it is the first thing you will see when you enter.
+- The Grand Staircase: Majestic staircase leading to the State Rooms of the Palace.
 Look at the walls!
 You will see some portraits of the Royal Family.

-This room is one of the most regal and beautiful of the Palace.
-To stay with your mouth open contemplating its paintings and chandeliers.
-The Queen uses it when she wishes to meet privately with a guest before a large reception and to relax with her family.
+- White Drawing Room: One of the most regal and beautiful rooms of the Palace, used by the late Queen when she wished to meet in a more private way with a guest before a big reception and to rest with her family.

-It is a small gallery that gathers some of the most outstanding paintings of the Royal Collection.
-Today it is used as a waiting room for guests or for small receptions.
+- Picture Gallery: Small gallery that gathers some of the most outstanding paintings of the Royal Collection.
+It is currently used as a waiting room for guests or for small receptions.

-At the end of the tour of Buckingham Palace we left and met up again with our guide Amber for a walk in the beautiful St. Jame's Park, the most beloved park for the English, before going for the famous British afternoon tea at a nearby hotel.
+At the end of the tour of Buckingham Palace we went out and met up again with our guide Amber for a walk in the beautiful St. Jame's Park, the most beloved park for the English, before going for the famous British afternoon tea in a nearby hotel.

-They immediately brought us a lot of sandwiches, cakes, pies, tarts and homemade scones with jam and a thick cream called clotted cream, as well as a variety of delicious teas to drink alone, with milk or with lemon.
-After immortalizing the banquet for our social networks (another very 21st century tradition) we went on to taste all the delicacies of this very special snack, everything was delicious!
+There we were able to taste a lot of sandwiches, cakes, pies, tarts and homemade scones with jam and a thick cream called clotted cream, as well as a variety of delicious teas to drink alone, with milk or with lemon.
+After immortalizing the banquet for our social networks (another very 21st century tradition) we went on to taste all the delicacies of this special snack, everything was delicious!